mohite-abhi/social-network-analysis-with-python/week-1-practice-creating-graphs/README.md

 # social-network-analysis-with-python
-in this i learned various types of things
+in this week i learned to use the networx library to creates various types of graphs, add nodes and edges to them.
+And plot those graphs with the help of pyplot from matplotlib.
+The code is all over the place because this is just a saved session from the ipython.